GL0VGames/KnifeFight/README.md

 This cycle repeats until one or both of the players no longer have cards in their deck.
 That point is when a player bleeds to death.

 If anything up to this point seems confusing, it's okay, we'll have a detailed game example later on.

+### Face Cards

+Sometimes you have to play dirty in a knife fight; anything to get ahead.
+Of course, that won't always work out for you.
+In this game, the face cards play a role as *manuevers*.

+#### Parry

+The simplest way to avoid getting hit is to stop the opponent's strike.
+When the **Jack** card is played, the opponent's play is nullified.
+Both cards are discarded.

+#### Field Dressing

+When you're bleeding heavily, it seems like a good idea to attempt to stop the it.
+Of course, you're in a knife fight, so you're probably going to just get cut again anyways.
+When you play a **Queen**, you swap the opponent's card for any card in your damage pile.

+#### Feint

+If you don't know what a feint is, a feint is a false attack, meant to trick your opponent into reacting, so that you can attack them.
+When you play a **King**, both players flip their cards at the same time like usual, but right after, you play another card of your choice from your hand.